Criticism of the Food and Drug Administration: Allegations that unsafe food additives and processing technologies are approved

+Inadequate long-term safety testing for additives

+Critics argue that the FDA's food additive safety testing, guided by Redbook 2000, relies heavily on short-term (14–28 days) and subchronic (90 days) studies for most additives, with chronic (≥12 months) or carcinogenicity (18–24 months) testing reserved for high-concern substances or suspected carcinogens.
+This tiered approach, particularly for Generally Recognized as Safe (GRAS) substances, often lacks long-term toxicology data to assess chronic health effects like endocrine disruption or obesity, which may develop over decades.
+Public health experts link these gaps to the U.S. obesity epidemic (affecting ~42% of adults as of 2025), citing additives like emulsifiers and sweeteners as potential obesogens that alter metabolism or appetite in ways undetected by short-term tests.
+The FDA maintains that its guidelines ensure safety for intended uses, but critics call for mandatory chronic testing and cumulative exposure assessments to address rising chronic diseases.

+GRAS self-affirmation loophole

+Critics of the FDA's GRAS program highlight the self-affirmation pathway loophole, allowing companies to declare new food and beverage ingredients "generally recognized as safe" without notifying FDA or submitting data.
+Originating in a 1997 rule, this enables undetected market entry of thousands of substances, undermining oversight and transparency and raising consumer safety concerns.
+A 2010 GAO report noted the FDA's inability to track these, estimating over 1,000 undisclosed ingredients.
+In March 2025, HHS Secretary Robert F. Kennedy Jr. directed mandatory notifications to close this gap.
+Groups like Americans for Ingredient Transparency (AFIT), launched in October 2025, advocate for a national disclosure standard.

+Carbon monoxide in meat packaging

 Food safety advocates have criticized the FDA for allowing meat manufacturers to use carbon monoxide gas mixtures during the packaging process to prevent discoloration of meat, a process that may hide signs of spoilage from the consumer.

+Recombinant bovine growth hormone (rBGH) in dairy

 The FDA has been criticised for allowing the use of recombinant bovine growth hormone (rBGH) in dairy cows. rBGH-treated cows secrete higher levels of insulin-like growth factor 1 (IGF-1) in their milk than do untreated cows.
 IGF-1 signalling is thought to play a role in sustaining the growth of some tumors, although there is little or no evidence that exogenously absorbed IGF could promote tumor growth.
 The FDA approved rBGH for use in dairy cows in 1993, after concluding that humans drinking such milk were unlikely to absorb biologically significant quantities of bovine IGF-1.
 A 1999 report of the European Commission Scientific Committee on Veterinary Measures relating to Public Health noted that scientific questions persist regarding the theoretical health risks of milk from rBGH-treated cows, particularly for feeding to infants.
 Since 1993, all EU countries have maintained a ban on rBGH use in dairy cattle.